fannie1208/EM-research-group/content/authors/Zifei Wang/_index.md

 ---
 # Display name
-title: Zifei Wang
+title: 王子菲

 # Username (this should match the folder name)
 authors:
-  - Zifei Wang
+  - 王子菲

 # Is this the primary user of the site?
 superuser: false

 publishDate: '2023-03-01'
 # Role/position
+role: |
-role: Master's Student
+  Master's Student <br>
+  BSc in Shandong University

 # Organizations/Affiliations
 organizations: